jackbayliss/jackbayliss.github.io/content/blog/improve-laravel-queue-speed.md

 tags: ['PHP', 'Laravel']
 ---

+> ⚠️ **Note:** This feature is only available in **Laravel v12.41.1 and above**.
+> If you're running an earlier version, you'll need to upgrade before being able to apply these changes.

 I recently discovered our Workers seemed to be hitting the database **far** too frequently.
 After digging into the `Worker` class, I figured out that it was down to the *restart* and *pause* polling that happens on each loop.

 I knew we could override the `CacheManager` class to change this behavior, but that felt… funky.
 It wasn’t obvious to developers, and it wasn’t really documented anywhere.
 So — I thought I’d [open a PR](https://github.com/laravel/framework/pull/57975), and luckily for me, it was accepted! 🎉